 “If an oil is ever ingested, give the child an oil-soluble liquid such as milk, cream, or half and half.
 Then call your local poison control center or seek emergency medical attention,” – Higley

-Essential Oil Mixing Agents
+Essential Oil Carrier Oils

 A Few Carrier Oils Explained